 • Can free up support teams to focus on more difficult issues

 Using a website chatbot used to come with a lot of negative stigma attached to it.
-Many old chatbots could only respond with preprepared phrases pulled from an answer database.
+Many old chatbots could only respond with pre-prepared phrases pulled from an answer database.
 This would be fairly unhelpful if a user had anything resembling a complex issue.
 But technology has come a long way since then.

 A website chatbot also offers literally instantaneous response times and is capable of answering multiple users at once while being available 24/7, provided the website doesn’t go down – something unlikely to happen with web hosting that has 99.999% uptime, like ours.
+Chatbots are extremely scalable and can handle thousands of interactions simultaneously, which will eliminate wait times and ensure your customer support services can grow seamlessly along with your business.

 But where chatbots really shine is their capacity to free up large portions of the customer support team.
 This allows them to be more productive with their time and focus on the complex customer problems that need that human touch.